-In mammals, most groups of cooperative breeders have fewer females (in our data, median 2 females per group, n=52) than groups of plural/associated breeders (in our data, median 14 females per group, n=392), meaning that the negative relationship between group size and effect sizes that we describe above might arise because cooperative breeders have both smaller group sizes and larger effect sizes.
+In mammals, groups of cooperative breeders never grow to the same size (in our data, median 2 females per group, n=52) as groups of plural/associated breeders (in our data, median 14 females per group, n=392), potentially introducing an interaction effect.
 In our data, both group size and cooperative breeding remain independently associated with the effect sizes of dominance rank on reproductive success.
-The analyses suggest an interaction (metafor estimate for cooperative breeding lower +0.16 to upper +0.39, for group size lower -0.01 to upper 0.00, interaction lower 0.00 to upper +0.03, n=444 effect sizes), with effect sizes increasing with group size in cooperative breeders (rethinking estimate lower +0.01 to upper +0.02), where a single dominant continues to monopolize reproduction as groups get larger, and declining with group sizes in other breeding systems (rethinking estimate lower -0.01 to upper 0.00), where dominants might be less able to control reproduction of other group members as groups grow larger (Figure 10).
+The analyses suggest an interaction (metafor estimate for cooperative breeding lower +0.16 to upper +0.39, for group size lower -0.01 to upper 0.00, interaction lower 0.00 to upper +0.03, n=444 effect sizes), with effect sizes increasing with group size in cooperative breeders (rethinking estimate lower +0.01 to upper +0.02), where a single dominant continues to monopolize reproduction as groups get larger, and declining with group sizes in other breeding systems (rethinking estimate lower -0.01 to upper 0.00), where dominants might be less able to control reproduction of other group members as groups grow larger (Figure 9).

-Figure 10.
+Figure 9.
 The relationship between the number of females in the group and the effect of dominance on reproductive success depends on whether the species is a cooperative (olive dots show data and olive line with shading shows estimate from rethinking model) or a plural breeder (red dots show data and red line with shading shows estimate from rethinking model).
-In cooperative breeders, effect sizes increase with increasing group size as a single female continues to monopolize reproduction in the group, whereas effect sizes decrease with increasing group size as dominants can potentially no longer outcompete all other
+In cooperative breeders, effect sizes increase with increasing group size as a single female continues to monopolize reproduction in the group, whereas effect sizes decrease with increasing group size as dominants can potentially no longer control other females in the group.